SimpleDaemons/simple-sftpd/docs/README.md

 # Simple FTP Daemon Documentation

-Welcome to the comprehensive documentation for Simple FTP Daemon (simple-ftpd), a secure, configurable, and feature-rich FTP server written in C++.
+Welcome to the comprehensive documentation for Simple FTP Daemon (ssftpd), a secure, configurable, and feature-rich FTP server written in C++.

 ## 📚 Documentation Overview